 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
 The Fund is exposed to credit risk for its cash and cash equivalent and receivables.
-Bank balances are deposited in Riyad Bank which is Bank with good financial rating.
+Bank balances are deposited in Riyad Bank which has sound financial rating.